Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 Does topical witch hazel clear acne?

-Also known as hamamelis, witch hazel is a genus of flowering plants with 5 species worldwide.
+Witch hazel, also known as hamamelis, is a genus of flowering plants with 5 species worldwide.
 China and Japan have one apiece, while America has three, which are also known as Snapping Hazel, Spotted Alder and Tobacco Wood.
-The witch hazel tree stands 3 to 8 metres tall, and as the picture to the left shows, it grows in attractive blossoms of yellow to orange-red flowers.
+The witch hazel tree stands 3 to 8 metres tall, and grows in attractive blossoms of yellow to orange-red flowers.

 Witch hazel had likely been a popular plant for millennia, but the modern craze kicked off in the 1800s when Theron T. Pond of New York met with the Oneida tribe of Indians.
 Mr Pond discovered that for burns, boils and wounds, the Oneidea were using a “tea” made by their Medicine Man from a mysterious plant called witch hazel.
 The Medicine Man steeped the shrub in an ordinary teakettle, obtaining a liquid which was coloured but with the clarity of water, and had a peculiar aroma found in no other plant.

 Mr Pond bunkered down with the Medicine Man for months, perfecting a mixture of the distillation and alcohol.
 At long last, the original witch hazel cleanser was born: “Pond’s Extract”.
-That was in the 1840s, and nowadays, witch hazel surfaces in toners, cleansers, clarifying products and makeup removers, by pharmaceutical companies such as Estée Lauder, L’Oreal, and Neutrogena.
+That was in the 1840s.
+Nowadays, witch hazel surfaces in toners, cleansers, clarifying products and makeup removers, by pharmaceutical companies such as Estée Lauder, L’Oreal, and Neutrogena.

-You can also buy topical cleansers with witch hazel as the main active ingredient, and the good news for acne?
+You can also buy topical cleansers with witch hazel as the main active ingredient.
+The good news for acne?
 There’s a goldmine of glowing skincare studies.

 Witch hazel is bursting with antioxidants…